 If you are looking for a simple, no-fuss breakfast fit for a holiday or easy enough for any day of the week, this Chocolate Dutch Baby will do the trick.
 It’s so popular at our house, that we double and make two pans to avoid the infighting that occurs when there is a shortage of chocolate pancake goodness to go around.

-I have subbed the all-purpose flour for finely ground white whole wheat flour.
+Flour: I have subbed the all-purpose flour for finely ground white whole wheat flour.
 The pancake is slightly more dense but still delicious.
-You can experiment making in a cast iron skillet (maybe half this recipe for a 9-inch skillet) or other baking pan; I always use glass but take care when pouring the batter into the hot glass pan (if the batter is chilled at all, it can increase the chances of the pan cracking - you know, hot meets cold and all that; I've never had that happen, but want to give a fair warning).
+Skillet/Baking Pans: you can experiment making in a cast iron skillet (maybe half this recipe for a 9-inch skillet) or other baking pan; I always use glass but take care when pouring the batter into the hot glass pan (if the batter is chilled at all, it can increase the chances of the pan cracking - you know, hot meets cold and all that; I've never had that happen, but want to give a fair warning).

 For the pan: